Installation from source code

 The following dependencies are required to install and run Lisk Service from Source.

-We recommend to use the latest LTS version.
 Node.js serves as the underlying engine for code execution.
 There are several different methods and version managers used to install Node.js on your system.
 It is recommended to use one of the following two options:

 It is recommended to use a Node version manager such as NVM.
 NVM is a bash script that enables the management of multiple active Node.js versions.